azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

 ~~~

-* Be sure to also check the example project included with the GameDock AIR SDK download, it provides examples for most features.
+* Be sure to also check the example project included with the GameDock AIR SDK download, as it provides examples for most features.

 ### Publishing an app with the GameDock AIR SDK

 - When publishing your app, you'll likely want to replace any Azerion branding (logo's, background images etc) with your own.
 For AIR, you'll need to have a Windows device with WinRar (or similar) in order to replace the assets contained in  GameDockResources.x.x.x.ANE.
 If you don't have a Windows device, ask your GameDock representative to create a custom ANE for you via Slack.

-- For iOS, make sure that the InfoAdditions and Entitlements match those in the provisioning profile, or you may have trouble punblishing/uploading to App Stores.
+- For iOS, make sure that the InfoAdditions and Entitlements match those in the provisioning profile, or you may have trouble publishing/uploading to App Stores.
 You can check what's defined in your provisioning profile via console/terminal commands (see also: https://stackoverflow.com/questions/11834650/ios-look-inside-provisioning-profile).

 - For iOS, when using push notifications, make sure that the "aps-environment" entitlement is set to the correct environment (development/production).